securitybunker/databunker.org/content/doc/install/_index.md

 * Just one container.

 **Disadvantages:**
-* Local SQLite database will be used to store encrypted records.
-SQLite is not built for network access.
+* A local **SQLite** database will be used to store encrypted records. **SQLite** is not built for network access.
 * No security. `DEMO` is a root access token and all records can be easily extracted.
 * When the container is stopped the **data will be lost**.
 * Not recommended for production.

 ### So, how to get started?

-Run the service as following command:
+Run the service as the following command:

 ```
 docker run -p 3000:3000 -d --rm --name dbunker securitybunker/databunker demo